-- You must create a new realm in the jazn-data editor and then re-create the required users and enterprise roles defined in the policies used in your WebCenter 10g application.
-It is recommended that you name the realm as jazn.com. - You can optionally reconfigure application authorization data to use application roles.
-Oracle WebCenter 11g applications support application roles.
-You can reconfigure ADF security to use application roles instead of enterprise roles.
+Create a new realm in the jazn-data editor, then re-create the required users and enterprise roles that were defined in the security policies of your WebCenter 10.1.3.x application.
+It is recommended that you name the realm as jazn.com.